 I’ve attempted to pull together a definitive list of the links to older adult service providers in Bucks.
 I’ve also added many available in Oxon.
 All of them know and support their Local Authority (LA) older adult care services.

-If I’ve missed any out, just let me know, I’ll be delighted to add.
+If I’ve missed any service providers out, just let me know, I’ll be delighted to add more.
 Check first to see if your area is covered.
 Similar services will (I hope) exist outside Oxon and Bucks too, so use them as references to help you explore a different LA.
+I promote relevant events as I come across them @maudandmum on Facebook too.

 You’ll notice how services differ across Oxon and Bucks (and other) LA county boundaries.
 This is one of the frustrating things about care services when compared to (national) health services.
-This is one of the reasons why you may have already found accessing help rather arduous.
+This is one of the reasons why you may have found accessing help difficult.
 I hope the links below help.

 Aylesbury Vale District Council has an assisted recycling and bin collection service for those who cannot easily put out and bring in their bins every week.
 You need to be either aged 75 or over, have a certified short or long term medical condition or be registered with a disability.
 Other local authorities may have similar services.